 The fact that it is a flexible legal business structure that can be easily incorporated makes it one of the most commonly used business forms.
 It can be used to carry our almost any type of activity and can also be used as a holding company or as a special purpose vehicle.
 An example of a type of activity in which an ApS cannot be used includes the banking industry.

-Foreign investors who need specialized aid in order to open a company in Denmark and have chosen the private limited company can reach out to our agents for complete assistance.
+and need specialized aid in order to open a company here as a private limited company, you can reach out to our agents for complete assistance.

 What are the company formation steps for the Aps?